kenneth-1203/clock-bot-cron/README.md

 ## Advanced Features

-### 📋 Save Activity (Automatic)
+### 📋 Save Activity (Smart & Automatic)

-The bot automatically saves your daily activity after clocking in.
+The bot intelligently saves your daily activity after clocking in, but only if activity is available.

 **Configuration:**
 ```env